Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

-\outline{Introduce Jonah's work} Here, we study a generalization of the topological heavy Fermion model~\cite{herzog-arbeitmanHeavyFermionsEfficient2024}, incorporating strain and lattice relaxation terms~\cite{carrRelaxationDomainFormation2018, vafekContinuumEffectiveHamiltonian2023, namLatticeRelaxationEnergy2017}.
-We employ the DMFT framework developed in~\cite{raiDynamicalCorrelationsOrder2024, huSymmetricKondoLattice2023} to study the effects of correlations in the presence of strain and lattice relaxation in absence of spontaneous symmetry breaking.
-We show that the three features above, which persist in the symmetric phase, are correctly accounted for by this approach.
+Both strain and lattice relaxation effects reduce the symmetries of the system.
+In the absence of perturbations, TBLG is well described by the seminal Bistritzer-MacDonald (BM) continuum model~(\cite{bistritzerMoireBandsTwisted2011} and~\cref{fig:fig1}b) which, in addition to the translational symmetries and $SU(2)$ spin symmetry, possesses $C_{3z}, C_{2x}, C_{2z},\TR$ symmetries and an emergent anti-commuting particle-hole symmetry $P$.
+Heterostrain generically breaks $C_{3z}$ and $C_{2x}$, splitting the flat band manifold, while lattice relaxation breaks $P$~\cite{herzog-arbeitmanHeavyFermionsEfficient2024}, causing the upper flat bands to become more dispersive than the lower flat bands.

-\outline{Symmetries broken by lattice effects} Both strain and lattice relaxation effects reduce the symmetries of the system.
-In the absence of perturbations, in addition to the translational symmetries and $SU(2)$ spin symmetry, the valley-projected BM model possesses $C_{3z}, C_{2x}, C_{2z},\TR$ symmetries and an emergent anti-commuting particle-hole symmetry $P$.
-Heterostrain generically breaks $C_{3z}$ and $C_{2x}$, while lattice relaxation breaks $P$~\cite{herzog-arbeitmanHeavyFermionsEfficient2024}.
-The breaking of $P$ by relaxation causes the upper flat band (per valley, per spin) to become more dispersive than the lower flat bands.
+In this paper we show that the breaking of some of the lattice and particle-hole symmetries, together with a proper evaluation of electronic correlations, are the key to unlock a unified description of three ubiquitous and hitherto unexplained features observed in TBLG experiments: (i) the emergence of a filling-independent persistent spectral feature at $V_b\sim 10$~meV in the local spectral function~\cite{wongCascadeElectronicTransitions2020, xiaoInteractingEnergyBands2025,zhangHeavyFermionsMass2025}, (ii) a transition from $8$-fold degenerate to $4$-fold degenerate local moments in the flat band manifold when lowering the temperature~\cite{zhangHeavyFermionsMass2025,rozenEntropicEvidencePomeranchuk2021,saitoIsospinPomeranchukEffect2021}, and (iii) the particle-hole asymmetry of positive vs negative fillings measured from the charge neutrality point (CNP), with charge compressibility varying more strongly on the electron (e)-doped side~\cite{saitoIsospinPomeranchukEffect2021, rozenEntropicEvidencePomeranchuk2021,dasSymmetryBrokenChern2021,pierceUnconventionalSequenceCorrelated2021,wongCascadeElectronicTransitions2020}, and superconductivity showing higher stability on the hole (h)-doped side~\cite{caoUnconventionalSuperconductivityMagic2018,luSuperconductorsOrbitalMagnets2019,yankowitzTuningSuperconductivityTwisted2019} across many samples.

-In absence of strain and lattice relaxation, the narrow-band manifold possesses a $U(2) \times U(2)$ symmetry, which in the chiral flat limit~\cite{bernevigTwistedBilayerGrapheneIII2021,bernevigTwistedBilayerGrapheneV2021, bultinckGroundStateHidden2020} becomes $U(4)\times U(4)$.
-The addition of lattice effects provides a considerable deviation from this scenario, splitting the flat-band manifold into two four-fold degenerate subsets offset by an effective crystal field proportional to the strain parameter~\cite{herzog-arbeitmanHeavyFermionsEfficient2024}.
+We find that typical strain values $\sim 10$~meV persistent feature in the local density, that matches the filling-independent peak reported in \cite{wongCascadeElectronicTransitions2020, xiaoInteractingEnergyBands2025}.